rakutentech/stAdv/README.rst

    local smoothness), e.g. using ``stadv.losses.adv_loss`` and
    ``stadv.losses.flow_loss``, respectively.
 Define the final loss to be optimized as a combination of the two.
-4. Find the flows which minimize this loss, e.g. by using the L-BFGS-B optimizer as conveniently provided in ``stadv.optimization.lbfgs``.
+4. Find the flows which minimize this loss, e.g. by using an L-BFGS-B optimizer as conveniently provided in ``stadv.optimization.lbfgs``.

 An end-to-end example use of the library is provided in the notebook